mislav/blog/rails/_posts/2008-05-24-cargo-culting-xhtml-considered-harmful.markdown

 * not render self-closing tags for META, LINK, IMG, BR (and such) elements.

 In production, your HTML and CSS will also be smaller (have less whitespace) and therefore load quicker.

-The other benefit is that I will love you more. <span style="font-size:1.5em; color: firebrick">♥</span>

 [1]: http://www.b-list.org/weblog/2008/jun/18/html/  "Why HTML"